 Our history work for the term will focus on the Second World War and particularly how children’s lives were affected during this time.
 They will learn about evacuation and rationing and how the Blitz affected children living in London and other major cities.
 We will enhance our learning by reading 'The Silver Sword' by Ian Serraillier, which tells of a Polish-Jewish family's traumatic struggle to reunite after the German invasion of Poland.
 This links excellently to our work, learning about the Holocaust, in the second half of the term.

 Our work in English links to our topic in a cross-curricular way as much as possible.
-We use events such as the Blitz and evacuation as a basis for our writing and comprehension, also enhancing them with our Evacuee Day in early November.
+We use events such as the Blitz and evacuation as a basis for our writing and comprehension, also enhancing them with our Evacuee Day later in the term.